Introducing the Prince

 At The Ritz, Prince took his training to the next level.
 In less than a year with the Hotel, he was asked to undergo training to be certified as a speaker with The Ritz Carlton Leadership Center, of which he came out on top at the end of the week and immediately went into training staff on property and in non-hospitality industries such as finance, and medical with a special focus on the East Coast.
 During his first year, Prince was awarded the prestigious Ritz-Carlton Leader of the Quarter Award, and in 2010 he was awarded the Leader of the Year Award.

-In his current role as managing director at the Park Lane Hotel, Prince hopes to continue his passion for hospitality excellence.
-In 2020, the team at Park Lane Hotel will embark on a multi-million dollar renovation of all guest rooms and public areas.
+In his current role as managing director at Park Lane New York, Prince hopes to continue his passion for hospitality excellence.
+In 2020, the team at Park Lane New York will embark on a multi-million dollar renovation of all guest rooms and public areas.
 Prince and his entire team hope to reinstate the hotel as one of the most unique and iconic properties in NYC.

 It’s enough— the success story of former dancer turned business success story.
 It’s a tale you’d expect to find in New York City, where dreams are broken and made as often as the sun sets.
 But Prince A. Sanders, though thrilled with his accomplishments, wasn’t quite satisfied with the legacy he would leave behind.
 He wanted to create something that would last for generations to come.
 When Prince was a dancer, he had mere minutes to create a meaningful moment and, now as a General Manager in hospitality, he may have only a few short days with the guests.
 As a result of these ponderings, Prince began to express his feelings through writing.
 Passionate about shaping young lives, he decided to create a book based on his childhood experiences.